 Nat joined the BC Health Coalition as an Organizer in July 2017.
 Nat is passionate about organizing immigrant and working-class communities for economic and social justice.

 Nat brings experience as an organizer, communicator, and urban planner, having worked in grassroots groups, nonprofits, and government agencies in Canada and the United States.
 Previously, Nat worked in outreach and communications at the BC Civil Liberties Association and as a community organizer at Asian Americans Advancing Justice - Los Angeles.
-As a volunteer, Nat organizes in Vancouver Chinatown around issues of gentrification and economic displacement.
+Also, Nat organizes with a collective of Chinese people of all ages in Vancouver Chinatown building power with and engaging poor and working class residents.
 On his free time, Nat loves playing ultimate frisbee, hiking B.C.’s beautiful mountains, and grilling spicy chicken wings.